NJIT-WIS/project-2-tier-1-company/backup_recovery_plan.md

     - Checks are in place to ensure that PRs to main branch can only be made from dev

-By implementing this comprehensive backup and recovery plan, we ensure the safety and availability of our Next.js website hosted on a GitHub repository and GitHub Pages,and minimize the risk of data loss.
-We understand the importance of regularly reviewing and updating our plan to adapt to changes in ourwebsite's requirements and infrastructure.
+By implementing this comprehensive backup and recovery plan, we ensure the safety and availability of our Next.js website hosted on GitHub and deployed via
+GitHub Pages, and minimize the risk of data loss.
+We understand the importance of regularly reviewing and updating our plan to adapt to changes in our website's requirements and infrastructure.